 64-bit computers are faster, have better graphics, and are more secure.
 Additionally, some virtual instruments will only work on 64-bit systems.
 Know your computer’s bit-depth and CPU specifications, and ensure the virtual instrument's system requirements are compatible with your computer.

-Sometimes developers with offer 32-bit and 64-bit versions of their virtual instruments.
+Sometimes, developers offer 32-bit and 64-bit versions of their virtual instruments.
 Be sure to use the proper version.

 Virtual Instrument Supported Hosts/DAWs Requirements